Skip to Site Header Skip to Main Content Skip to Footer

 There is a long list of specific conditions that cause some people to lose sleep:

 • Sleeping next to a snoring bed partner or being the person who does the snoring.
-Obstructive sleep apnea interrupts sleep dozens or even hundreds of times every night for the person who has it and anyone who lives with it.
+Obstructive sleep apnea (OSA) interrupts sleep dozens or even hundreds of times every night for the person who has it and anyone who lives with it.

 • The need to get up to urinate at night.